- 1 WordPress Security: 19 To Securing your Website

 The main purpose of a hosting service is to make sure that their clients’ websites are available to the visitors 24/7.
 You need to choose a hosting which has long track records of offering excellent uptimes.

-It is also important to make sure that your web host keeps regular backups of your website.
+It is also important to make sure that your web host keeps regular backups of your website, watch out for free hosting that comes and goes.
 That will keep you reassured that there’s an additional backup available even if your own backup fails for any reason.
 Other important features include support for the latest PHP and MySQL versions, WordPress-optimized firewall, and automatic malware scanning.